Shubham86850/Create-And-Mint-Token/README.md

 **Deploy:**

-In the "Deploy & Run Transactions" tab, select SimpleToken from the contract dropdown.
+In the "Deploy & Run Transactions" tab, select MyToken from the contract dropdown.

 Click "Deploy".